dorkamotorka/defrizer/server/README.md

 	- On the local machine, build new gateway docker image by updating version in `/faas/gateway/Makefile` and calling `make`
    	- Push new image using `docker push dorkamotorka/gateway:(version)`
 	- Update gateway container version in `faasd/docker-compose.yaml` on the `faas` server
    	- Set up faasd by calling `./hack/install.sh`
+   	- eBPF program can be edited in `/faas/gateway/ebpf`

 - Uninstall Instructions